 A licence is not required to fossick for gemstones in South Australia

 Specimens may be collected for personal use, not for sale or commerical activities.

 In Victoria you are required to hold Miner's Right

 No licence is required in Tasmania to fossick in specified areas for personal collecting

 Fossicking areas are outlined here.
 These areas are set aside for personal collecting, not commercial activities and no licence is required.
 Conditions are specified in the downloadable .pdf 2120 kb booklet.

 Some tourist ventures have an area for searching for gemstones, usually planted with a set amount of a certain quality of gems stones.
 It gives the thrill of the search with an almost guaranteed ‘find’.

 For recent caravan park reviews from those who use them, visit Badger's Australian Caravan Parks Reports.
 Pet friendly parks are noted where known.

-For a comprehensive on line listing of caravan parks visit, with an emphasis on dog friendly parks, visit My Parks List
+For a comprehensive on line listing of caravan parks visit, highlighting pet friendly parks, visit My Parks List